Disability and health insurance

 Both types of health insurance can be taken out separately or, as is more often the case, combined in a single policy.
 Combined policies are typically offered with a choice of three main levels of cover:

-- Top.
-Provides comprehensive hospital cover, with most or all services and treatments included and generous extras cover including major dental and orthodontics.
+- Top cover provides comprehensive hospital cover, with most or all services and treatments included and generous extras cover including major dental and orthodontics.

-When choosing a health insurance policy, you should consider the main elements:
+When choosing a health insurance policy for a person with disability, you should consider the main elements:

 - The excess.
 Are there any excesses or co-payments that you will have to pay?
 Is the excess affordable and, if so, could you afford to increase it even further to reduce the cost of your premiums?